codeceptjs/CodeceptJS/docs/custom-helpers.md

 ## Using Typescript

-When using Typescript, replacing `module.exports` with `export` for autocompletion.
+With Typescript, just simply replacing `module.exports` with `export` for autocompletion.